UK Stocks-Factors to watch on May 27

-up 0.1 percent on Wednesday, with the market expected to be supported by firmer
+up by 4 to 9 points, or 0.1 percent higher on Wednesday, according to financial

 * The UK blue chip index closed down by 1.2 percent at 6,948.99 points on